rbeni/object-detector-trained-artificial-data/README.md

 The idea came from a few examples I had seen on the internet applied to other problems.
 A notable one was the example given by Tesla, where they created an entire simulation for their self-driving AI.

+This repository contains only a few of the files used in the project, mainly a sample of the real images, one of the datasets and one of the training scripts.

 ## File description

 	.